arestivo/slides/markdown/css3.md

 }
 ```

-By default there is only one column.
+By default, there is only one column.

 ---